-The new hospital building in Solna will be a state-of-the-art facility and one of the most environmentally friendly university hospitals in the world.
-The hospital will admit its first patients in 2016 and be in full operation in 2018.
-The most seriously ill and injured patients will come to the hospital.
+The new hospital building in Solna is a state-of-the-art facility and one of the most environmentally friendly university hospitals in the world.
+The hospital admitted its first patients in 2016 and now the building is in full operation.
+It´s the most seriously ill and injured patients that comes to the hospital.

 The New Hospital Building in Solna

-Services such as highly specialized cancer and cardiac care, acute trauma care, and pediatric care will be provided in the new hospital building.
+Services such as highly specialized cancer and cardiac care, acute trauma care, and pediatric care is provided in the new hospital building.

-Emergency patients will arrive by ambulance or helicopter or by referral from care providers throughout Stockholm County - and in some cases, even from the rest of Sweden.
+Emergency patients arrives by ambulance or helicopter or by referral from care providers throughout Stockholm County - and in some cases, even from the rest of Sweden.
 Patients under treatment at Karolinska can also be admitted for emergencies here.